2023 Jeerleader FAQ

 Due to liability reasons, all persons must be 18 years of age.
 Some of our activities are held in venues that require you be 21, so know that your experience might be different than other Jeers if you are under 21.

-What is the time commitment to be a Jeerleader?
+What is the time commitment to jeer from the sidelines?

 How much is this going to cost me?